cui-liqiang/simple-make/README.md

  - **test**: Similiar with **app** folder.
 The source files **needed and only needed** when producing unit test executable

 ## Configuration
-One configuration item per line
+Add configurations in build.sm.
 ### Madatory
 **None** if you follow the folder structure described above
 ### Basic
+#####Project Name
- - **Project Name**. e.g. name="sample-name". **Default value**: name of the folder where you run the command
+e.g. ```name="sample-name"```. **Default value**: name of the folder where "sm" runs
- - **Dependencies**.
+#####Dependencies
 A static libaray dependency.
 List the following to describe this dependency:
  - Search path of the headers for this lib
-    - Static lib file path with form "/path/to/lib/libxxx.a"
+ - Static lib file path with form: "/path/to/lib/libxxx.a"
  - Scope, which could be compile/test/prod. "compile" is the **default value** if not given.
-Meanings of scope are listed in the later section
+Meanings of scope are listed in the latter section.
- 	- Search path and lib file path can be absolute or relative to the folder where "sm" runs
+Search path and lib file path can be absolute or relative to the folder where "sm" runs
- 	- Example(for one and for multiple):
+ - Examples:

  	```
  		depend_on({include:"includes", lib:"libs/libgtest_main.a", scope: :test})